Wisconsin's Icelandic outpost

 Inside, visitors can admire the giant horn chandelier, the tall French doors, the walk-in fireplace with a crenellated mantel engraved with the 16th-century English verse, "Be wise in mirth, and seeke delight, the same doe not abuse,/In honest mirth, a happie joy we ought not to refuse."

-Nearly everything else reflects the owners' Icelandic heritage: a ram's horn goblet; scissors made by a jeweler in Iceland; a photo of Mrs. Thordarson, born Juliana Fredericksdottir, in her regional costume.
+Nearly everything else reflects the owners' Icelandic heritage: a ram's horn goblet; scissors made by a jeweler in Iceland; a photo of Mrs. Thordarson, born Juliana Fredericksdottir, in her regional dress.

 Twenty-two oak chairs are engraved with scenes from Icelandic mythology by Halldor Einarsson, who spent the years 1928-31 working for Thordarson in Chicago and on Rock Island.